spham395/05-Python-Programming/io-print.md

 ### .format\(\)

 Format\(\) is the latest formatting functionality.
 PEP8 high encourages the use of .format\(\) whenever possible. .format\(\) includes most of the previous functionality with a ton of added functionality as well.
+Below is just SOME of the built in .format\(\) functionality.
+Keep in mind, you can create custom functionality with .format\(\).
+Take a look at the docs and below and experiment!

 ```py
 ​# Basic Positional Formatting